< back

 Other work visas which do not require an employer to have a sponsor licence are also available, including the Innovator Founder, High Potential Individual and Global Talent, though there are other requirements such as endorsement by an approved specialist body.

-What are the new Right to Work check rules for employing Ukraine nationals granted permission under the Homes for Ukraine or Ukraine Family Scheme?
+What are the Right to Work check rules for employing Ukraine nationals granted permission under the Homes for Ukraine or Ukraine Family Scheme?

 Ukrainians with a valid Ukrainian Passport

-On arrival, Border Force stamp the passport with permission to enter the UK, valid for six months with no restrictions on taking employment or recourse to public funds (Leave Outside the Rules or “LOTR”).
+A concession to the Ukraine Schemes introduced on 15 March 2022 allowed those with a valid Ukraine passport to submit an application to either Scheme without attending an overseas Visa Application Centre (VAC) to submit biometrics.
+Those assessed without submitting their biometrics were issued with a permission to travel letter.
+On arrival, Border Force stamped the passport with permission to enter the UK, valid for six months with no restrictions on taking employment or recourse to public funds (Leave Outside the Rules or “LOTR”).
 This is called a Code 1A or Amended Code 1 endorsement.
-In a small number of cases, when the Schemes went live, a Code 1A was not available, in place of this a Code 1 was used with the “no recourse to public funds” scored out in ink and possibly initialled by the Officer.
-Similarly, a Code1/Code 1A may have been endorsed in Ukrainian passports, if those individuals had entry stamps to Ireland from 25 February 2022 the stamps were manually amended from ‘Leave to enter’ to ‘Leave to remain’ possibly with the Officer’s initials.
-There may be situations in which you identify an individual who has an Irish entry stamp in their passport but does not have a Code 1/Code 1A stamp and does not hold any other form of permission to stay in the UK.
-In these situations, you must point the individual to the Home Office to make an application to stay in the UK.
+In a few cases, if a Code 1A was not available, in place of this a Code 1 was used with the “no recourse to public funds” scored out in ink and possibly initialled by the Officer.
+Similarly, if someone had entry stamps to Ireland from 25 February 2022 the stamps were manually amended from ‘Leave to enter’ to ‘Leave to remain’ possibly with the Officer’s initials.
+If someone has an Irish entry stamp in their passport but does not have a Code 1/Code 1A stamp and does not hold any other form of permission to stay in the UK, you must point them to the Home Office to make an application to stay in the UK.
+On page 70 of the Home Office Right to Work guidance here you can see an example of endorsed Code 1A and Code 1 stamps with an Immigration Officer’s date stamp.

 Ukrainian nationals who do not have a valid Ukrainian passport